by Carmel McNamara, IOS Press, Amsterdam, NL

 This new website comes at a time of digital development for IOS Press and coincides with the company’s 34th anniversary.
 “The launch of IOS Press Labs marks the culmination of the first phase of our 2021 digital innovation strategy.
 The next phases include plans for transforming and integrating our web initiatives over multiple platforms,” comments digital product manager Stephanie Delbecque.
 “Labs lets you take a look behind the scenes at IOS Press and is intended to stimulate collaboration, strengthening existing partnerships and establishing new ones.”

-Anyone interested in contributing a blog post to the IOS Press Labs please get in touch or read some tips about contributing here.
+Anyone interested in contributing a blog post to the IOS Press Labs please get in touch with the marketing team via this contact form or read some tips about contributing here.